mrbusche/backseatfan.com/_posts/2013-05-24-alexis-normand-butchers-the-star-spangled-banner.md

   </blockquote>

   <p>
     I'm sure she is a fine Jazz Singer, and next time she will be much more prepared, she will at least look at the lyrics once.
-Honestly, I don't know too many more words to &#8220;O Canada&#8221; besides O Canada.
+Honestly, I don't know too many more words to "O Canada" besides O Canada.
   </p>
 </div>